 Students complete two three-month clinical Level II Fieldwork placements during the sixth and seventh semester.
 Level II Field work experiences are completed at supervised, approved facilities.
 Eligibility for Level II Fieldwork experiences is determined by the student's mastery of the professional curriculum.

 Entry-level Professional Rotation

 Following the successful completion of the second Level II Fieldwork experience, students take part in an entry-level Professional Rotation comprised of 16 semester hours.
 Professional rotations offer students the opportunity to extend and refine knowledge acquired in the curriculum.
 Students should be able to articulate a rationale for their professional rotation site choice that considers their own occupational interests and needs, the opportunities, limitations, requirements and needs of practice environments, and the potential contribution a professional prepared with an OTD degree can make to such environments.
 Emphasis is placed on understanding the personal, communal and institutional/societal dimensions of professional development and on the importance of balancing them.

 After the professional rotation is completed, students must complete the requirements for and participate in an on-campus capstone event for one credit hour.

-All Level I and II Fieldwork and Professional Rotation assignments are made by the Occupational Therapy Academic Fieldwork Coordinator(s).
 Clinical education is available in a variety of practice settings and geographic locations.
 Some travel may be necessary outside of Omaha; students will be responsible for finding their own lodging and paying their own living expenses.

 Have additional questions?
 Find out more about this program by contacting the admissions staff.
 Request more information or give us a call at 1-800-325-2830 Ext.
 1.